Skip to content

 Common Issues

-• Pressure of exclusivity: Relying solely on one partner for all emotional or social needs can be burdensome.
+• Pressure to be "everything": Relying on one partner for all emotional or social needs may become overwhelming.

-How Can Men Navigate These Issues?
+How to Navigate These Challenges

 Monogamy and Mental Health: What's the Link?